 The show is set in Northumberland, a quaint area of England that mirrors the setting of the original books by author Ann Cleeves that serve as the inspiration for the series.
 The small town setting in the northernmost county in England gives the show added character that wouldn’t be duplicated in a major metropolitan area.
 The warmth and beauty of the area serve as a counterbalance to the horrific (but not overly graphic) crimes and Vera’s hard-charging ways, and I really enjoyed getting to explore a part of the country we don’t see very often.

 The show has been a success thus far and will return to UK airwaves next year.
-However, it's worth noting that while the first series currently airs here on select public stations, this DVD release marks the first time the second series is available to US audiences.
-For more information, visit the Acorn website.
+However, it’s worth noting that while the first series currently airs here on select public stations, this DVD release marks the first time the second series is available to US audiences.